-- 1.1 As part of the Choosing to Change partnership programme with Chorley Borough, the Chorley team have reviewed a number of Copeland's key Human Resources policies, and made recommendations for improvement. - 1.2 The current Copeland policies have been reviewed and redrafted accordingly. - 1.3 Management and Trades Unions have been consulted, and any issues raised as a result will be highlighted to the Panel. - 1.4 In the case of the draft Attendance Management Policy, the proposals have also been considered by the joint Trades Union and management working group on sickness absence, which is attended by the Portfolio Holder.
+- 1.1 As part of the Choosing to Change partnership programme with Chorley Borough, the Chorley team have reviewed a number of Copeland's key Human Resources policies, and made recommendations for improvement. - 1.2 The current Copeland policies have been reviewed and redrafted accordingly. - 1.3 The Panel reviewed redrafted policies at its meeting on 1 December 2010.
+At that stage, there had been extensive consultation feedback from management and the Trades Unions.
+The Human Resources Manager suggested that he would detail the consultation responses, and any consequent amendments to the proposed policies, and bring the outcome to the Panel for recommendation to Executive.
+The consultation feedback, and responses are summarised in Appendix 1. - 1.4 In the case of the draft Attendance Management Policy, the proposals have also been considered by the joint Trades Union and management working group on sickness absence, which is attended by the Portfolio Holder.